Programs and Services

 - Speed the recovery of soft tissues and bones affected by radiation therapy

-- Reduce the incidence of amputation in diabetic patients with lower extremity wounds
+- Reduce the risk of amputation in patients with diabetes with lower extremity wounds

-HyOx provides care for the following wound-related conditions if requested by the referring specialist:
+HyOx also provides care for the following wound-related conditions:

 - Open, non-healing wounds